thomasstep/thomasstep.github.io/_posts/2020-09-17-next-js-prerendering-error.md

 title:  "NextJs Prerendering Error"
 author: Thomas
 tags: [ dev, javascript ]
+description: Solution to prerendering error in Vercel with Nextjs
 ---
 I recently stumbled into a problem while deploying a site on Vercel with Next.js, and I could not find any straightforward solutions to exactly what I was experiencing.
 The error looked something like this.